rinocloud/rinobot-docs/packages/the_package_yaml.md

 ## Fields

 - `main`: The name of the initial entry point to the package, so that rinobot knows which file to run.
-- `engine`: Wether to run the package using python, matlab, or Rscript.
+- `engine`: Whether to run the package using python, matlab, or Rscript.
 Currently only python is supported.